 Immigration

-Perhaps one of the most contested issues of late, immigration specifically in the U.S.-Mexico border has taken a majority of the spotlight regarding presidential election policies.
-However, it must also be noted that a significant portion of immigrants come from Asia and other parts of Latin America.
+Perhaps one of the most contested issues of late, immigration specifically in the U.S.-Mexico border has taken a spotlight regarding presidential election policies.
+However, a significant portion of immigrants come from Asia and other parts of Latin America.

 However, as of 2022, 22 percent of immigrants living in the U.S. were unauthorized immigrants, which translates to roughly 11 million individuals.